What Is A Good Credit Score & How Can You Improve It?

 So, now you know the answer to “what is a good credit score”!
 For more information check out our article on how to fix your bad credit rating.
 You can also watch this video from finder for a nice little summary of credit scores in Australia.

-And if you’ve checked your credit and realised it’s not where you want it to be, you can still apply for a quick online loan with Swoosh.
+And if you’ve checked your credit and realised you may not be eligible for a bank loan, you can still apply for a quick online loan with Swoosh.
 Learn more about our bad credit loans, by speaking to our friendly customer service team!